NeilJustice/Cloudundancy/README.md

 Cloudundancy v0.6.0
 https://github.com/NeilJustice/Cloudundancy

-Cloudundancy quickly copies source files and folders to multiple destination folders.
+Cloudundancy quickly copies files and folders to multiple destination folders.
-When the destination folders are configured to be a Google Drive folder, a Microsoft OneDrive folder, a USB drive, and a network share, cloud-redundant and device-redundant backups of key files are achieved.
+Destination folders can be configured to be a Google Drive folder, a Microsoft OneDrive folder, a USB drive, and a network share to achieve cloud-redundant and device-redundant backups of key files.

 Usage:
    Cloudundancy backup-files-and-folders --ini-file=<CloudundancyIniFilePath>